 If your truck stays on the road, highway tires provide traction and comfort.
 Highway tires are great for long-distance travel and general road use.

 Ribbed tires are like highway tires, but more heavy duty.
-They are reinforced with thicker sidewalls, for towing and hauling applications.
+They are reinforced with thicker sidewalls, for hauling applications.
 They are also long-lasting, making them great for trucks that make a lot of long hauls.

 If you’re more concerned with how your truck performs off-road, these are the tires for you.
 They’re noisy and less comfortable on the road than the other tires on this list, but for deep mud, sand, or extreme conditions, nothing else compares.
 If you never know where your truck will end up next and don’t mind the extra noise, off-road tires are there when you need them.